-Story Squad is a 16-week, curriculum-based program of the YMCA of Metropolitan Chicago’s Youth Safety and Violence Prevention (YSVP) program, which serves young people in neighborhoods with some of Chicago's highest rates of violence.
-The program focuses on developing self-reflection, critical thinking, self efficacy, and audio production and storytelling skills.
-Story Squad uses trauma informed group processes that draw on foundational principles in media literacy, restorative justice and cognitive behavioral therapy in order to promote positive youth development.
+Story Squad is a 15-week, curriculum-based program of the YMCA of Metropolitan Chicago’s Youth Safety and Violence Prevention (YSVP) program, which serves youth in some of Chicago's most violent neighborhoods.
+The program focuses on developing self-reflection, critical thinking, self-efficacy, and audio production and storytelling skills.
+Story Squad uses trauma-informed group processes that draw on foundational principles in media literacy, restorative justice, and cognitive behavioral therapy in order to promote positive youth development.

-Through this process, youth can develop the social and emotional skills necessary to process their own experiences with violence and reexamine dominant narratives through the lens of context, place and policy, allowing them to place personal experiences within broader structural inequalities.
+Through this process, youth can develop the social and emotional skills necessary in processing their own experiences with violence.
+By re-examining dominant narratives through the lens of context, place, and policy, this allows them to place personal experiences within broader structural inequalities.

-The Story Squad pilot program provides 16 weeks of structured two-hour evening programming per community cohort.
-Each cohort is comprised of 8-11 and 12– 19 year olds.
+The Story Squad pilot program provides 15 weeks of structured, two-hour evening programming per community cohort.
+Each cohort is comprised of children ages 8-11, and teens ages 12– 19.
 Sessions are facilitated by YSVP staff and supported by YSVP interns.

 Below are audio diaries from two 2015 Story Squad cohorts.
-Take a moment to hear the compelling stories of these brave and inspiring youth.
+Please take a moment to hear the compelling stories of these brave and inspiring youth!

-It is only through support from our foundation and corporate partners and private donations that we are able to do this important work.
-Please support our cause.
+It is only through the support from our foundation, corporate partners, and private donations that we are able to do this important work.
+Please support our cause!

 Interested in making a donation now?
 Click here to submit your donation.